 • Demonstrated project management skills and ability to work effectively with stakeholder groups.

 • Strong oral, written, and interpersonal communications skills.

 • Ability to work independently and creatively.

-• Teaching and facilitation experience in adult education (e.g., classroom teaching, workshop training, popular education, strategic planning and facilitation).
+• Presentation, teaching and facilitation experience in adult education (e.g., classroom teaching, workshop training, presentations of findings, popular education, strategic planning and facilitation).

 • Demonstrated cultural competency, ability to work effectively with a diverse range of constituents on work and employment issues, and a commitment to supporting and enhancing an inclusive learning and working environment.

 • Strong quantitative and qualitative skills and experience using common research methods (e.g. analyzing complex government datasets such as the Current Population Survey; focus groups; ethnographic interviews, and surveys) to translate data into public reports, presentations, and policy recommendations.

 • In addition to the primary focus on labor policy research, analysis and writing, additional areas of expertise related to labor are of interest, including analysis of industry sectors, employment trends, and fiscal structures; union structures and collective bargaining; and applied research relevant to working families and underrepresented workers.